-Physician research and quality projects a) Quality improvement projects 2 that encompass the Institute of Health Improvement Quadruple Aim (i.e., improving patient outcomes, improving patient and provider experience, reducing costs), involve multiple physician groups and/or collaboration with health authority partners. a) FE funds cannot be used for physician research projects 3 .
+Physician research and quality projects a) Quality improvement projects 2 that align with and advance the Facility Engagement Initiative goals and the Institute of Health Improvement's Quintuple Aim (i.e., improving patient outcomes, improving patient and provider experience, reducing costs and advancing health equity), involve multiple physician groups and/or collaboration with health authority partners. a) FE funds cannot be used for physician research projects 3 .
 Continuing Professional Development (CPD) a) CPD not directly related to patient care (e.g., quality improvement, physician leadership, organizational development, cultural safety and humility): FE funds can pay for sessionals and associated expenses for CPD events/activities that involve required active participation (e.g., interactive discussions with peers and trainer, break out groups, independent tasks requested by trainer).
 FE funds can only be used for expenses (not sessionals) for CPD events/activities that involve passive participation (e.g., receiving information only; no expectation of participants to discuss or complete tasks by the trainer). a) CPD directly related to patient care: If CME credits are provided, no sessionals can be paid by FE.
 FE funds cannot pay for sessionals and associated expenses for CPD events/activities required for privileges or licensing.